pepopowitz/self-sabotage-your-docs/src/index.md

 - Add versioned `canonical` hints to most recent versions?

 <!--

+this is a summary of the experiments we ran

+we spent a lot of time trying to get google to even crawl things reliably.

+unsuccessfully.

+then we moved on to trying to get google to choose the correct canonicals.

+---

+(cut below for timing)

+re: canonicals - we didn't really understand the importance of canonical hints, so we initially tried to get Google to recrawl the docs we wanted it to index

+and then later we started playing with those hints too, to see what effects we could cause

 re: versionless - if you visit a doc page without a version, it redirects to the latest version.

 we thought we could take advantage of this to get Google to always index the latest version of the docs,

 but in reality we just discovered a new Search Console error message: "Page with redirect".

-re: canonicals - we didn't really understand the importance of canonical hints, so we initially tried to get Google to recrawl the docs we wanted it to index

-and then later we started playing with those hints too, to see what effects we could cause

 -->